Ready to Learn More?

 Students in the Welding program can attend full time.

-Welding classes may be offered at these Madison College campuses:
+Welding classes may be offered at the Madison College Truax and Fort Atkinson campuses:

 Earning your One-year Technical Diploma in the Welding program at Madison Area Technical College prepares you for valuable work as a: